 Instagram has changed a lot since then, becoming more business-friendly and creating tools that help gather an audience.
 Now, their sales can come from exploiting new features on the platform.

-Acquired by Facebook for $1 billion in 2012, Instagram has revolutionised social media, growing from a small mobile photo sharing startup in 2010 to a large networking service used by over 800 million people worldwide.
+Acquired by Facebook for $1 billion in 2012, Instagram has revolutionised social media, growing from a small mobile photo-sharing startup in 2010 to a large networking service used by over 800 million people worldwide by September 2017.
 With more than 25 million business profiles, it has now become a massive marketing channel for “Instapreneurs”.

 Instagram vs the ‘real world’